codeslacker1155/Bitcoin-Tracker/README.md

 Overall, the future of Bitcoin remains uncertain, but its potential as a decentralized, digital currency has led many to believe in its long-term success.

-Sure, here's a table with key data points related to the future of Bitcoin:
+**Here's a table with key data points related to the future of Bitcoin: **

 | Data Point           | Value/Target | Source                                                               |
 |----------------------|-------------|----------------------------------------------------------------------|